AshwAthi8/PEsniffer/PESniffer/README.md

 e_lfanew
 ```

-Out of these, the important ones are e_magic and e_lfanew.
+Out of these, the important ones are
-Magic part has the letters MZ (Mark Zbikowsky) which is the MS-DOS header and ifanew contains the offset to PE header with respect to the file.
+- e_magic - the letters MZ (Mark Zbikowsky) which is the MS-DOS header

+- e_lfanew - contains the offset to PE header with respect to the file.

-PE header
+### PE headers
 It is again a structure defined as below:

 ```